singularitti/cgcnn/README.md

 After predicting, you will get one file in `cgcnn` directory:

-- `test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
-Here the target value is just any number that you set while defining the dataset in `id_prop.csv`, which is not important.
+- `test_results.csv`: stores the `ID`, followed by the target value(s) and predicted value(s) for each crystal in the test set.
+For pure prediction you can fill the target columns in `id_prop.csv` with placeholder numbers.

 ## Data